Just about every Fall I create some small affordable art that someone could purchase for gift giving. This year I have painted rocks for sale.

 They make unique Christmas gifts or Stocking Stuffers.
 Each is individual, just like a snowflake.
 In fact, they sort of look like snowflakes so apropos for the season.

-Some other uses for painted rocks: paper weight, meditation stone, wedding party gifts, party favors, a gift for wedding guests, party guest gifts, knick knacks, put in decorative bowls, add to your boho decor, door stop (the 4 inch one), use as a surprise gift, set on a shelf to inspire love and peace.
+Some other uses for painted rocks: paper weight, wedding party gifts, party favors, a gift for wedding guests, party guest gifts, knick knacks, put in decorative bowls, add to your boho decor, door stop (the 4 inch one), use as a surprise gift, set on a shelf to inspire love and peace.

 I’ve hand picked these river rocks from our property along the Skagit River in Washington State.
 I’ve painted them with intricate mandala patterns in acrylic.
 Then I signed and dated them on the back and sprayed them with a clear coat for protection.